StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/manual-instrumentation/health.md

 # Health state with merging

 Now we want to test how health state works when merging with a pre-existing component.
-For details on how custom instrumentations will be merged with existing components in StackState, see the page [Merging components](merging.md).

 In the following scenario, three components were created with the manual instrumentation: